justinpenner/TalkingLeaves/README.md

 ## Related resources

-- [Hyperglot](https://hyperglot.rosettatype.com/) web interface to check fonts for language support, and explore Hyperglot's database of languages and writing systems.
+- [Hyperglot](https://hyperglot.rosettatype.com/) web interface to check fonts for language support, and explore Hyperglot’s database of languages and writing systems.
 - [Hyperglot @ Github](https://github.com/rosettatype/hyperglot/)
 - [Shaperglot](https://github.com/googlefonts/shaperglot/) another tool for checking language support similar to Hyperglot, but was originally initiated with the intent of checking OpenType features for languages that need more than just a minimum character set.
 Now Hyperglot and Shaperglot both have some ability to check OpenType features.
 - [gflanguages](https://github.com/googlefonts/lang/) the language database behind Shaperglot.